Kyunki Saas Bhi Kabhi Bahu Thi 2: Casting

 Smriti Irani and Amar Upadhyay returned to reprise their roles as Tulsi Virani and Mihir Virani.
-Hiten Tejwani and Gauri Pradhan also came back to portray Karan Virani and Nandini Virani.
-Other returnees are Shakti Anand as Hemant Virani, Ketki Dave as Daksha Virani and Kamalika Guha Thakurta as Gayatri Virani.
-Shagun Sharma, Rohit Suchanti and Aman Gandhi were introduced as the new generation leads who will take the story forward.
+Barkha Bisht was roped in to play this season's negative lead, Noina Sarabhai.
+Hiten Tejwani and Gauri Pradhan also returned to portray Karan Virani and Nandini Virani.
+Other returnees are Shakti Anand as Hemant Virani, Ritu Chaudhary as Shobha Virani, Ketki Dave as Daksha Virani and Kamalika Guha Thakurta as Gayatri Virani.
+Shagun Sharma, Rohit Suchanti and Aman Gandhi were introduced as the new generation characters.
 Tanisha Mehta was cast as Vrinda Gokhale.

-In October 2025, it was confirmed that Sakshi Tanwar and Kiran Karmarkar would reprise their iconic roles as Parvati Agarwal and Om Agarwal from Kahaani Ghar Ghar Kii to celebrate the show’s 25th anniversary in a special crossover with Kyunki...
-The crossover aimed to finally resolve the long-standing season one cliffhanger, revealing Baa’s last wish – for her property to go to Tulsi through Parth.
+In October 2025, it was confirmed that Sakshi Tanwar and Kiran Karmarkar would reprise their iconic roles as Parvati Agarwal and Om Agarwal from Kahaani Ghar Ghar Kii to celebrate the show's 25th anniversary in a special crossover with Kyunki...
+The crossover aimed to finally resolve the long-standing season one cliffhanger, revealing Baa's last wish – for her property to go to Tulsi through Parth.

-In October 2025, Bill Gates also made his Indian television debut on Kyunki... to promote the Gates Foundation and raise awareness about child and maternal health, in connection with a baby shower ceremony of Tulsi’s servant’s daughter in the show.
+In October 2025, Bill Gates also made his Indian television debut on Kyunki... to promote the Gates Foundation and raise awareness about child and maternal health, in connection with a baby shower ceremony of Tulsi's servant's daughter in the show.

+In November 2025, Jiten Lalwani re-entered the show to play Kiran Virani, He played the role of Mihir's younger brother.
+Kiran will play an important role in the current storyline of Mihir and Tulsi's fractured relationship, His entry is said to be a cameo role.

+In December 2025, Swati Sharma was roped to play Vaishnavi, Tulsi's hand maiden and daughter figure post leap wherein Tulsi was separately living without Mihir and viewers compared her to Mouni Roy's iconic character, Krishna Tulsi from the original parent series.
+Navein Prakaash was roped in to play Dev Virani, Sahil and Ganga's elder son, Navein's character is said to be a grey shaded guy with comic nature in his role.